Build An Adventure Day In A Box

 You'll Also Love: Take-Along Activity Kit To Keep In The Car

 The other thing I love about this gift idea is that it doesn't fill our home with more stuff.
-Please say it’s not just me who feels completely overwhelmed by the number of things that come through the door around a birthday or big holiday!
+Please say it’s not just me who feels completely overwhelmed by the number of things that come through the door around a birthday or big holiday.

-This year, instead of buying my kiddos gifts, I decided to steal the idea and create each of them an adventure in a box and my gosh — not only was putting them together fun, the kids absolutely loved them!
+This year, instead of buying my kiddos gifts, I decided to steal the idea and create each of them an adventure in a box and my gosh — not only was putting them together fun, the kids absolutely loved it!

-These can be put together using whichever materials you have on hand, so feel free to switch it up and personalize any way you like!
+These can be put together using whichever materials you have on hand, so feel free to switch it up and personalize any way you like.

 Here’s what I used to create an adventure in a box for my daughter:

 - tissue paper